 While direct access from the laneway onto Lakeside Drive was raised by the local residents as a means to reduce traffic impact on the residential area, a traffic study has indicated that this is not necessary.
-However several road treatments are suggested to minimise impact.
+However several road treatments are suggested to minimise impact, which are outlined in this section.